Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 Conclusion

 You now understand the straightforward processes for creating subaccounts in QuickBooks Online.
 Additionally, We’ve shown you how to convert an existing account into a subaccount or, If you no longer need it, remove it.
-If you need help in setting up a subaccount, you can also connect with our Dancing Numbers team by calling us or live chat messaging us for a prompt resolution.
+If you need help setting up a subaccount, you can also connect with our Dancing Numbers team by calling us or live chat messaging us for a prompt resolution.

 Accounting Professionals, CPA, Enterprises, Owners